Blueberry Season in Poland and Europe

 Customized packaging

 The operations of many farms are badly impacted by the shortage of workers, ever-increasing cost of upkeep, and trouble due to the COVID-19 pandemic.
-Blueberry Producers looking to reduce the number of employees more and more often reach for new solutions through automating their production in order to speed up work at every stage of preparing the fruit for sale.
+Blueberry producers looking to reduce the number of employees more and more often reach for new solutions through automating their production in order to speed up work at every stage of preparing the fruit for sale.
 Growers would usually start to buy fruit packing machines in autumn and winter.
 In fact, last year many farmers decided to make the purchase or inquired about the products also during the harvest.
 Blueberry sorting, weighing and packing systems have been the most popular equipment.
 Interest in weighing machines and systems is growing every year.
 Last season has clearly shown that buying fruit packing machinery is a necessity, given the rising cost of labour or the lack of workers.
 While increasing labour efficiency remains a priority for Polish blueberry farms, the timely harvesting of the fruit is also vital.

 Retail chains have introduced non-standard container sizes and types to attract customers.
 More and more often blueberries are sold in 300 g, 700 g or 1000 g packages.
 Environmental protection and waste reduction play an important role in these changing trends.
 Consumer awareness and EU legislation restricting the use of plastic in the food industry are forcing retail chains and retailers to look for new fruit packaging solutions.
-It becomes more and more commonplace that the retailers have their own packaging strategies in place in an effort to prepare for the coming changes.
+It becomes more and more commonplace that retailers have their own packaging strategies in place in an effort to prepare for the coming changes.
 What they offer can include blueberries packed in paper or cardboard ecological containers, as well as in plastic containers that are made from recycled materials.

-This raises the question of whether growers are able to adapt to prevailing trends and customer expectations, when they consider their businesses in the long term?
+This raises the question of whether growers are able to adapt to prevailing trends and customer expectations, when they consider their businesses in the long term.
 Those who own equipment for only one type of container may face considerable problems when customer requirements change or when they want to find new customers.
 This is why growers are more and more often interested in purchasing made-to-order packaging lines, which will enable them to pack various formats of packages.

 Not only does investment in emerging technologies prepare growers for market changes, but it also brings about production efficiency growth.
 Plant for sorting blueberries according to their firmness is only one of the examples.
 According to some growers, they would need to employ about 50 workers in packhouses to prepare for sale, roughly speaking, 300 kg blueberries in about 5 hours.
 Once an automatic sorter is in service, packing efficiency increases several times and the number of workers needed to prepare this fruit weight drops to about 14.
 Recommendations for Polish 20-50 ha plantations include automatic sorters which – depending on the quality of fruit – allow sorting 1.5-2.5 t of blueberries per hour.